miraland-labs/amman/amman/README.md

 The config should be a JavaScript module exporting 'validator' with any of the below
 properties:

-- killRunningValidators: if true will kill any solana-test-validators currently running on the system.
+- killRunningValidators: if true will kill any miraland-test-validators currently running on the system.
 - programs: bpf programs which should be loaded into the test validator
 - accountsCluster: default cluster to clone remote accounts from
 - accounts: array of remote accounts to load into the test validator
 - jsonRpcUrl: the URL at which the test validator should listen for JSON RPC requests
 - websocketUrl: for the RPC websocket
-- ledgerDir: where the solana test validator writes the ledger
+- ledgerDir: where the miraland test validator writes the ledger
 - resetLedger: if true the ledger is reset to genesis at startup
 - verifyFees: if true the validator is not considered fully started up until it charges transaction fees